 If you have a kid as obsessed with boats and trains as we do, a train and boat excursion are a must.

-If you are staying longer, check out this 4 Week New Zealand South Island Itinerary that covers Nelson Lakes National Park, Mount Cook National Park, Milford Sound and so much more!
+If you’re staying longer, check out this 4 Week New Zealand South Island Itinerary that covers Nelson Lakes National Park, Mount Cook National Park, Milford Sound and more!

 Day 15: Auckland